Jonontop/Thermostat/README.md

 ## Hardware Requirements

-- ESP32 microcontroller
+- ESP32 microcontroller (only becouse of wifi, feel free to use any by your choise) 2x
-- DHT22 temperature and humidity sensor
+- DHT22/11 temperature and humidity sensor
-- Relay module
+- Relay module (1 phase, more if needed)
 - Breadboard and jumper wires
 - Power supply for ESP32
+- Display 2x
+- Buttons 4x

 ## Software Requirements